Modem vs Router – Difference Between Them

-Dial-up Modem: This type of modem are using the analog telephone line to connect two end devices like two personal computer.
+Dial-up Modem: This type of modem are using the analog telephone line to connect two end devices like two personal computers.
 It offers an interface between the digital system and an analog system.
 It modulates the binary data into the carrier signal on the telephone line.

 DSL Modem: DSL model uses twisted pair cable for transmission of signals.
-It will radiate at higher frequencies and covered more distance than the dial-up modems.
+It will radiate at higher frequencies and cover more distance than the dial-up modems.
 It offers to speed up to 2 Mbps and even more, which depends upon the type and configuration.

 Cable Modem: This type of modem is designed in a way to carry radio and television signals.
 It can be configured internally/ externally with the television line to convert the signals into the compatible mode.

 Mobile Broadband Modems: This type of modem makes use of mobile telephone lines such as GRPS, Wi-Max, UMTS, etc. It is also called wireless modems.
 They come built-in with a PC or a laptop.
 They can also be inserted inside the USB port for internet access.

 Half Duplex Modem: This type of modem allows you to transmit a signal in one direction at one time.
 So, if the modem is receiving the incoming signal, then it displays indication light to the sending point to stop transmitting data till the time it completes the process of receiving signals.

 Full Duplex Modem: This type of modem permits transmission in both directions at the same interval of time.
 These types of modems have two carriers on the line.

 Four Wire Modem: It is a separate pair of wires that is used for the incoming and outgoing carrier.
 Therefore, the same frequency can be used for transmission at both ends.